-Mittelschmerz pain occurs on the side of the ovary that's ovulating — releasing an egg — in that menstrual cycle.
-The pain may switch sides every other month, or you may feel pain on the same side for several months in a row.
+Mittelschmerz pain occurs on the side of the ovary that's releasing an egg (ovulating).
+The pain may switch sides every other month, or you may feel pain on the same side for several months.

-Keep track of your menstrual cycle for several months and note when you experience lower abdominal pain.
+Keep track of your menstrual cycle for several months and note when you feel lower abdominal pain.
 If it occurs midcycle and goes away without treatment, it's most likely mittelschmerz.

 When to see a doctor

-In the vast majority of cases, mittelschmerz requires no medical intervention.
+Mittelschmerz rarely requires medical intervention.
 However, contact your doctor if a new pelvic pain becomes severe, if it's accompanied by nausea or fever, or if it persists — any of which could indicate you have a condition more serious than mittelschmerz, such as appendicitis, pelvic inflammatory disease or even an ectopic pregnancy.

 May.
 30, 2014